HeiderCarlos/heidercarlos.github.io/_pages/about.md

   image_circular: true # crops the image to make it circular
   more_info:

-news: false # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---